I've initiated, contributed to, and maintained a number of free

 - Fennel (Lua, Fennel)

-- A lisp compiler which targets Lua output.
+- A lisp programming language which runs on the Lua runtime.

 - Hpricot (Ruby)